 Elizabeth Blackwell was the first woman to graduate from medical school in the United States after being told by a dying friend that she may have “been spared her worst suffering if her physician had been a woman.”
 She then went on to establish the New York Infirmary for Women and Children.

 “We’re having an information explosion, and it’s certainly obvious that information is of no use unless it’s available.” - Sister Mary Kenneth Keller

 Sister Mary Kenneth Keller was a pioneer in computer science, mathematics and physics.
 She earned her M.S.
 (Masters of Science) from DePaul University in Chicago then became the first woman in U.S. history to earn her Ph.
 D. from the University of Wisconsin-Madison.

 “I can excuse everything but boredom.
 Boring people don't have to stay that way.” - Hedy Lamarr

 Hedy Lamarr was inducted into the National Inventors Hall of Fame for her work in developing a radio guidance system using spread spectrum and frequency hopping for the U.S. Navy.
 The technology has since been incorporated into Bluetooth, CDMA and Wi-Fi

 Are you looking for a job in Information Technology?

 About the Company:

-Peterson Technology Partners (PTP) has been Chicagoland's premiere I.T. staffing, consulting, and recruiting firm for over 20+ years.
+Peterson Technology Partners (PTP) has been Chicago's premier Information Technology (IT) staffing, consulting, and recruiting firm for over 22+ years.
 Named after Chicago's historic Peterson Avenue, PTP has built its reputation by developing lasting relationships, leading digital transformation, and inspiring technical innovation throughout Chicagoland.
-Now based in Park Ridge, IL, PTP's 250+ employees have narrowed their focus to a single market (Chicago) and 4 core technical areas;

 PTP exists to ensure that all of our partners (clients and candidates alike) make the best hiring and career decisions.